willyvaessen/100DaysofCode/README.md

 vacation, so back to work again.

 ## 8 August 2023
-Today I'll be working with ChatGPT to create some sort of template, that can hold small pieces of website, like widgets.
+Today I'll be working with ChatGPT to create some sort of template that can hold small pieces of website, like widgets.
 Each widget should contain the GUI part of some JavaScript code that I think of to practice JavaScript.